dk1242/dk1242.github.io/_posts/2025-05-23-Rendering-1M-spheres-3 Spheres.md

 	...
 }
 ```
-Now you should be able to draw around 25000 spheres (~ 93 M vertices) while maintaining the 60fps.
+Now you should be able to draw around 25000 spheres (around 93 Million vertices) while maintaining the 60fps.

 As we are done for now, We learned how to draw a cirle, a sphere and a thousands of spheres.
 In the next article, we will cover more optimization methods including `Frustum Culling` and `Level of Detail`.